Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

-wait|If set we wait for the download to complete before returning.|bool type|Type of download to create (e.g. 'report') default a full zip file.|string template|Report template to use (defaults to Reporting.Default).|string
+wait|If set we wait for the download to complete before returning.|bool type|Type of download to create (e.g. 'report') default a full zip file.|string template|Report template to use (defaults to Reporting.Default).|string password|An optional password to encrypt the collection zip.|string